Garfield Groundwater Contamination Superfund site: Superfund designation

 The New Jersey Department of Environmental Protection (NJDEP) first intervened to oversee the clean up, but requested the United States Environmental Protection Agency (EPA) to investigate in 2002.
-In September of 2011, the site of the E.C Electroplating facility and the surrounding contaminated area was added to the National Priorities List (NPL).
+In September 2011, the site of the E.C Electroplating facility and the surrounding contaminated area was added to the National Priorities List (NPL).

 State intervention

 In response to the 1983 leak, E.C Electroplating was directed by the NJDEP to install five monitoring wells and one recovery well to investigate and recover contaminated groundwater.
 By May 1984, it was estimated that 1,044 gallons and 1,600 pounds of chromium were recovered, around 30% of the spill.
 After nearly two years, NJDEP allowed E.C Electroplating to seal four of the six wells in May 1985 and to continue monitoring the spill from the remaining two wells; E.C Electroplating failed to comply.

 In June 1993, chromium-contaminated groundwater and chromium crystals were discovered in a nearby basement in Garfield Fire House #3.
-Samplings taken from the firehouse found maximum concentrations of hexavalent chromium at 1,490,000 micrograms per liter (µg/L).
+Samplings taken from the firehouse found maximum concentrations of hexavalent chromium at 1,490,000 micrograms per liter (μg/L).
 Following the discovery, E.C Electroplating entered a Memorandum of Agreement, or a formal agreement, with NJDEP to investigate the extent of the 1983 spill.
-As of April 2000, samples from four newly installed monitoring wells found hexavalent chromium levels at 1,490,000 micrograms per liter (µg/L), with total chromium levels near 1,500,000 micrograms per liter (µg/L).
+As of April 2000, samples from four newly installed monitoring wells found hexavalent chromium levels at 1,490,000 micrograms per liter (μg/L), with total chromium levels near 1,500,000 micrograms per liter (μg/L).